AkashBammannavar/Dockerized_Python_PostgreSQL_App/README.md

    <img width="468" height="121" alt="image" src="https://github.com/user-attachments/assets/48b55206-a6eb-4f0e-a396-a0f58872f9f4" />

-5. Create a Docker network
+6. Create a Docker network

+    A custom network allows containers to communicate using container names.

+    PostgreSQL and Python app must be on the same network.

+    docker network create creates a new bridge network.

+    docker network ls confirms successful creation.
     Use a custom network so containers can find each other by name.

    <img width="448" height="190" alt="image" src="https://github.com/user-attachments/assets/a211d623-fcea-44ca-8865-e10aba37b493" />

-7. Run PostgreSQL container
+8. Run PostgreSQL container

+PostgreSQL runs inside a Docker container instead of local installation.

+Environment variables create the database and user automatically.

+The container is attached to mynetwork for communication.

+docker ps confirms PostgreSQL is running.

    docker run -d --name my-postgres --network mynetwork -e POSTGRES_USER=user -e POSTGRES_PASSWORD=pass -e POSTGRES_DB=mydb postgres

    <img width="1008" height="76" alt="image" src="https://github.com/user-attachments/assets/ac968112-2f24-4451-bb19-a29ae2b035bb" />

-8. Run the app container (connects to PostgreSQL)
+9. Run the app container (connects to PostgreSQL)

+The app container is started on the same network.

+It uses the hostname my-postgres to access PostgreSQL.

+It creates a table, inserts data, and fetches the record.

+Output confirms database connection and successful execution.

     Run your app on the same network so it can reach Postgres by container name my-postgres:

    <img width="752" height="91" alt="image" src="https://github.com/user-attachments/assets/e2ae6dd3-2707-4c6c-9a50-1891409b7995" />